fscorrupt/awesome-stars/README.md

 ## Python

+- [JvSomeren/tautulli-watched-sync](https://github.com/JvSomeren/tautulli-watched-sync) - Use this script to make Tautulli for plex synchronize watched TV Shows to Trakt.tv and movies to Letterboxd
 - [Taxel/PlexTraktSync](https://github.com/Taxel/PlexTraktSync) - A python script that syncs the movies, shows and ratings between trakt and Plex (without needing a PlexPass or Trakt VIP subscription)
 - [walkxcode/Dashboard-Icons](https://github.com/walkxcode/Dashboard-Icons) - ❤️ The best icons for your personal dashboard.
 - [streamlink/streamlink](https://github.com/streamlink/streamlink) - Streamlink is a CLI utility which pipes video streams from various services into a video player